serlo/frontend/README.md

 ### How can I change the port of the dev server?

 You can change the port by running `yarn dev --port 8080`.
+Beware that authentication only works on the default port.